ansible/ansible/docsite/rst/playbooks_variables.rst

 .. versionadded:: 1.8

-This filter will randomize an existing list, giving a differnt order every invocation.
+This filter will randomize an existing list, giving a different order every invocation.

 To get a random list from an existing  list::